Torchrism/Torchrism-Mod/README.md

 ## License
 Every piece of code in this mod is subjected to CC BY-NC.
 You may copy, modify and demonstrate this mod as you wish but not for commercial use and need to attach the source.
 Including our mod in your mod-pack is also allowed.
-If you would like to share our mod please use the CurseForge link, any link from non-permitted websites e.g. 9minecraft.net or mc-mod.net are distributing old versions of the mod.
+If you would like to share our mod please use the CurseForge link, any link from non-permitted websites e.g. 9minecraft.net are distributing old versions of the mod.